-Data in this report is drawn from ATP Wave 125, conducted from March 27 to April 2, 2023, and includes an oversample of Hispanic men, non-Hispanic Black men, non-Hispanic Asian adults, and adults who identify as lesbian, gay or bisexual (LGB) in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
+Data in this report is drawn from ATP Wave 127, conducted from May 15 to May 21, 2023, and includes an oversample of Hispanic men, non-Hispanic Black men and non-Hispanic Asian adults in order to provide more precise estimates of the opinions and experiences of these smaller demographic subgroups.
 These oversampled groups are weighted back to reflect their correct proportions in the population.
-A total of 5,079 panelists responded out of 5,782 who were sampled, for a response rate of 88%.
-The cumulative response rate accounting for nonresponse to the recruitment surveys and attrition is 4%.
-The break-off rate among panelists who logged on to the survey and completed at least one item is 1%.
-The margin of sampling error for the full sample of 5,079 respondents is plus or minus 1.7 percentage points.
+A total of 5,101 panelists responded out of 5,841 who were sampled, for a response rate of 87%.
+The cumulative response rate accounting for nonresponse to the recruitment surveys and attrition is 3%.
+The break-off rate among panelists who logged on to the survey and completed at least one item is 2%.
+The margin of sampling error for the full sample of

+5,101 respondents is plus or minus 1.7 percentage points.